 With mountains of unwanted scrap piling up, local governments have responded in different ways, by sending recyclables to the landfill, refusing to accept certain categories of recyclables, imposing contamination fines on residents, or ending curbside recycling services.

 Meanwhile, the plastics industry, buoyed by cheap gas prices, has taken advantage of the recycling crisis to produce more plastic.
 In the ongoing battle against (in particular, plastic) waste, it’s particularly disheartening to learn that the plastics industry is booming.

-A story to illustrate that, despite best intentions, public confusion about recycling rules can undermine the process: Driving down my street on a rainy morning last fall, I noticed a long line of recycling bins, filled with neatly tied bundles of paper and cardboard, placed curbside and ready for pickup.
+A story to illustrate that public confusion about recycling rules can undermine the process, despite the best intentions: Driving down my street on a rainy morning last fall, I noticed a long line of recycling bins, filled with neatly tied bundles of paper and cardboard, placed curbside and ready for pickup.

 The problem was that most of these bins had been put out the night before, and by now, after hours sitting in the cold rain, the paper was soaked through.
 What most residents didn’t realize was that wet paper is difficult to recycle and would most likely end up in the dump.

 Is recycling a waste of time?
 It is when we don’t recycle right.
 This is just one of many instances where we unwittingly hamper the recycling process.
 The list of recycling dos and don’ts is long, and to add to the confusion, each community has its own set of rules.
 All of these mistakes increase the likelihood that recyclable materials don’t get recycled.

 So … Is Recycling a Waste of Time?

 So, is recycling a waste of time?
 It may seem that way, but recycling does serve a purpose when it’s done right.
 The problem isn’t necessarily the process, but the assumption that recycling is the best and only solution to our waste crisis.
 When you look at the facts, it’s clear that’s not the case.